robmoss/rusty_train/book/src/todo/index.md

 Consider moving text-rendering code to a new crate, so that it can also be used by `n18tile` and `n18example`.

+Collect theme properties, such as the stroke widths for various entities, into a new module in this crate.

 ### n18token

 Defer text positioning and drawing to `n18tile::Label`?